-The service delivers all the core features you'd expect from a WYSIWYG website builder, including responsive templates, drag-and-drop content sections and page elements, a blogging system, web store and integration with a scattering of web apps and services (Ecwid (opens in new tab), MailChimp (opens in new tab), LiveChat (opens in new tab), LiveAgent (opens in new tab), SlideShare (opens in new tab), and more).
+uKit (opens in new tab)is an easy-to-use drag-and-drop website builder (opens in new tab) from Moscow-based Ucoz Media.
+The service delivers all the core features you'd expect from a website builder, including responsive templates, drag-and-drop content sections and page elements, a blogging system, web store and integration with a scattering of web apps and services (Ecwid (opens in new tab), MailChimp (opens in new tab), LiveChat (opens in new tab), LiveAgent (opens in new tab), SlideShare (opens in new tab), and more).

 These features don't always have the power you'll see elsewhere, and for instance the blog and web store are more suitable for novices and home users than demanding businesses.
 But uKit recognizes this in its low prices, which offer some real value.